hazelgrove/hazelnut-livelits-agda/README.md

   types in the mechanization is `⊗` rather than `×` and that sums and recursive types are not present in the mechanization.
 It would be straightforward to add them, but doing so would only make the mechanization larger not more instructive so we have omitted them here.
+Sums and recursive types are included in the paper since they would be required to encode the syntax in the language in the standard way; in the mechanization we instead postulate that such an encoding exists to be able to state the rules that mention it without proving anything about it explictly.

 * Theorem 4.1, "Typed Elaboration", is proven in [typed-elaboration.agda](typed-elaboration.agda).